mus-format/mus-go/README.md

     // The first type parameter of the NewArraySer function represents the array
     // type, and the second - the type of the array’s elements.
     //
-    // As for the function parameters, the number 3 specifies the length of the
+    // As for the function parameters, varint.Int specifies the serializer for
-    // array, and varint.Int - the serializer for the array’s elements. ser = ord.NewArraySer[[3]int, int](varint.Int)
+    // the array’s elements.
+    ser = ord.NewArraySer[[3]int, int](varint.Int)

     // To create an array serializer with the specific length serializer use: